MangeshIpper/monster-rolodex/README.md

 # Monster RoloDex

 It is a react SPA web application build by using React and external API data.
+This project build by using class based components.
 # Table of Contents

 1. [Objective](#section1)<br>